Advanced Techniques for Custom Auto-Responders

 https://embed.{hostname}/{category}/{id}?original={href}

-1. Capture the custom :category and :id parameters
+1. Captures the custom :category and :id parameters.

-2. Use the {hostname} to maintain the original domain (without the subdomain)
+2. Uses {hostname} to maintain the original domain (without the subdomain).

-3. Include the full original URL as a query parameter using {href}
+3. Includes the full original URL as a query parameter using {href}.

 Advanced Usage Tips